Be Aware of Your Options

 Common Contractor Scams and How to Avoid Them

-Most contractors are not out to rip you off, but there are some that are not good people and will try to try various techniques to part you with your hard-earned money.
+Most contractors are not out to rip you off, but some are not good people and will try to try various techniques to get your hard-earned money.

 - Pay up and hope that they show up

 A contractor will commonly ask for a down payment, which is ok but paying too much too early puts you at risk of an uncompleted job or one that has not been started.
 So be aware of a contractor that asks for a large down payment (more than 1/3 the cost of the repair or improvement).
 The contractor may even ask for all the money at once supposedly for purchasing materials and supplies.